swaroopnadella/playwright-java/README.md

  - This is useful when you want to test for multi-user functionality, like chat

  3. Locators
- - Locators represent a way to find element(s) on the page.
+ - Locators represent a way to find DOM element(s) on the page.
- - Locators are strict, so if more than one element matches with given selector and we try to perform operations then Exception is thrown
+ - Locators are strict, so if more than one DOM element matches with given selector and we try to perform operations then Exception is thrown
- - Using first(), last() methods we can disable strictness and perform actions of corresponding elements.
+ - Using first(), last() methods we can disable strictness and perform actions of corresponding DOM elements.
- - To access multiple elements with same selector, we can use the count() and nth index methods
+ - To access multiple DOM elements with same selector, we can use the count() and nth index methods